qubenix/guides/qubes-r4/whonix-14/split-joinmarket.md

 ### B. In a `dom0` terminal, create two AppVMs from the new Whonix TemplateVM.

-1. Create the VM for `bitcoind` and `joinmarketd` using a Whonix gateway for networking, and increase the private volume size.
+1. Create the VM for `bitcoind` and `joinmarketd`, use a Whonix gateway for networking, and increase the private volume size.

 **Note:** You must pick some label color for your VMs upon creation.
 The color does not have to match what is shown in these examples.